The Six Parts of a Climb

 We raise awareness by sharing statistics, news articles, research breakthroughs, personal stories, and even funny parenting memes.

-This year, Climbs can be held anytime June 15-30 or Oct.
+In 2023, Climbs were held anytime between June 15-30 or Oct.
 1-15.
 Official Climb weekends are June 24-25 and Oct.
 7-8.
 You may have in-person or online events which can occur during the lead-up to Climb Weekend.
 Some ideas are Restaurant fundraisers, paint night, self-care or fitness workshops, and online community-building events.

 We use a website for fundraising called Classy.
 A page needs to be made for each team and all participants need to register (free) as this gives participants access to the liability waiver.